NERV-DAO/documentation/NERV by-laws.md

 Composition
 </p>

-I. Initially SEELE's composed of the founding members of the DAO.
+I. Initially, SEELE's composed of the founding members of the DAO.

 II.
-SEELE's mandated to one year terms.
+SEELE members are mandated to one year terms.

 III.
-Elections are held annually for the composition of SEELE.
+Plurinomial elections are held annually for the composition of SEELE.

 <p align="center">
 <b>( article 7-d )</b><br>
 Work order
 </p>

-Provides guidance to the DAO by regularly discussing important events to NERV and pin-pointing key landmarks. (...)
+Provides guidance to the DAO by regularly discussing important events to NERV. (elaborate)

 <p align="center">
 <b>( article 8 )</b><br>